 What is the matrimonial home?

 The matrimonial home/family home is often referred to as the home in which the parties and their family lived in.
-Where people are married it is often referred to as the matrimonial home, where they have been in a cohabiting relationship it is often referred to as the family home.
+Were people are married it is often referred to as the matrimonial home, where they have been in a cohabiting relationship it is often referred to as the family home.
 Both parties can have rights over this property irrespective of whose name it is in, irrespective of who has paid the bills.
-Please note, that the rights of a married couple on separation may well be very different to the rights of a cohabiting couple on separation.
-It is important that legal advice is taken to advise on those rights and that in certain circumstances where the property is in one party’s sole name, that advice is taken to protect the non-owning party’s interest in the property.
+Please note that the rights of a married couple on separation may well be very different to the rights of a cohabiting couple on separation.
+Again, it is important that legal advice is taken to advise on those rights and that in certain circumstances where the property is in one party’s sole name, that advice is taken to protect the non-owning party’s interest in the property.

 How can I work out what my partner should pay to me for our children as child maintenance?